Jay La Suer

-Jay La Suer (born January 24, 1940, in Hutchinson, Kansas, USA) is a Republican politician from the state of California, USA.
+Jay La Suer (born January 24, 1940, in Hutchinson, Kansas, US) is a Republican politician from the state of California, US.

 Education

 La Super is a graduate of FBI National Academy.
 La Suer earned a BA in Public Administration from San Diego State University.

 Career

-La Suer was in his national Army during 1958–1961, the San Diego police department during 1961–1967.
+La Suer was in the United States Army from 1958 to 1961 and the San Diego Police Department from 1961 to 1967.

-In 1970, La Suer became an undersheriff with San Diego County Sheriff's Department until his retirement 1994.
+In 1970, La Suer became an undersheriff with the San Diego County Sheriff's Department until his retirement 1994.

-La Suer was consultant for the Association of Builders and Contractors as Senior Director of Education.
-Prior to serving in the California State Legislature, LaSuer was elected Councilman and Mayor in La Mesa, serving during 1990–2000.
+La Suer was consultant for the Association of Builders and Contractors as senior director of education.
+Prior to serving in the California State Legislature, LaSuer was elected councilman and mayor in La Mesa, serving during 1990–2000.